 Raising the back of the field camera is a little more tricky, but can be done.
 First you need to lower the front of the camera.
 Then tilt the back of the camera back to the plain it was on.
 Next loosen the second knob near the lens board and tilt the lens back so it is on the same plain as before.
 (This could also be considered “fall” movement)

-The rise movement is limited, but works very well.
+The rise field camera movement is limited, but works very well.
 It is extremely useful when composing an image.
 Using a large format camera forces you to slow down and think about things before taking the image.
 Film is expensive, so slowing down a little is recommended.

 Don’t forget to look at the images on my site in the galleries starting at: https://mjvphoto.com/the-art/.
 Hopefully you find some of them inspirational for your own photography adventures, or maybe you find an image you want to call your own.